lord-xld3/weather-or-not/README.md

 CSS was a breeze.
 I'm not using any frameworks and this is certainly the most organized my code has ever been.
 I had to go back and forth a bit to show/hide elements and add event listeners.

 HTML is well organized too, and I'm getting pretty good at using flex boxes.

-One improvement that could be made, is when the screen becomes wide enough a scroll bar appears.
-I'm using 'vmax' for just about everything because it makes it really easy to adapt to screen sizes, and this appears to be a side-effect of doing that.
-Perhaps a simple @media and screen (max-width:xxx, min-height:yyy) is all we need.
-Feel free to leave a suggestion there.